-SF State students are sometimes called to demonstrate your resiliency by adapting and responding to a number of unexpected events.
-Some events are merely disruptive, such as the rolling blackouts to counteract increased energy consumption, or a nation-wide outage of the Zoom web conferencing service on the first day of instruction.
-Some events are catastrophic, such as the social and economic disparities endured by our most vulnerable populations, compounded by the global health crisis, or the local forest fires which have displaced faculty, staff and students, and created hazardous breathing conditions.
+SF State students are sometimes called to demonstrate their adaptability to a number of unexpected events.
+Some events are merely disruptive, such as the rolling blackouts, or a nationwide outage of the Zoom web conferencing services.
+Some events are catastrophic, such as the social and economic disparities endured by our most vulnerable populations, compounded by the global health crisis, or the local forest fires that have displaced faculty, staff, and students, and created hazardous breathing conditions.

-This website asks for your help in planning for unforeseen events and shares resources to support you in this effort.
-Please review the questions below within the context of your own learning, and consult the resilient teaching and learning planning resources on this site for support.
+Please review the questions below within the context of your own learning, and consult the resources on this site for support.

-- Resilient Learning Plan: What will you do if you should fall ill or need to take care of a family member?
+- Continue Learning Plan: What will you do if you fall ill or if circumstances prevent you from being in the classroom?

 - Communications Plan: How will you communicate with your instructors and classmates and receive accurate university information during the event of an emergency?